Window shopping today is less about trawling around the local shopping centre and more about opening 1,129,102 tabs on your web browser.

 - PPC campaigns: static photos and videos

-DIY product photography
+Tips for DIY product photography

 Whilst there can be times when it's appropriate to put some extra budget towards professional photography, it doesn't always have to be the case.
 Especially if you're shooting quick product demos or want some snaps for social.
 In fact, you probably have everything you need to create amazing visuals right at your fingertips. 🤷♀️